sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

      # ...
    ```

-3. Remove or comment out the `Authorization` header from the `OTLP Exporter` configuration in the `config/hws-config.yaml` file:
+3. In the `config/hws-config.yaml` file, remove or comment out the `Authorization` header from the `OTLP Exporter` configuration:

     ```yaml
     exporter: